KnowledgeCaptureAndDiscovery/wikibot/README.md

 -Act as a search tool of contributors and provide links to their pages.

 Currently Working On :
-Exploring various Wiki Bot Frameworks for the implementation purpose.
+Trying to access and analyze the datasets on the wiki page using Java Wiki Bot Framework.